wvanhed/mijnbib/README.md

 ## Development

-To install all dependecies for development, install (in a virtualenv) via:
+To install all dependencies for development, install (in a virtualenv) via:

+    python3 -m venv venv3x
+    . venv3x/bin/activate
     pip install -e .[dev]      # 'dev' is defined in pyproject.toml

 Running the tests and applying code formatting can be done via: